Brainwoders Facebook

 • Cabin Crew promotes inclusivity and diversity, as it is a gender-neutral term.
 The use of "cabin crew" helps to break down gender stereotypes and promotes equal opportunities for all.

-• Air Hostess has historically been associated with stereotypes and gender dynamics in the aviation industry.
+• Air Hostesses has historically been associated with stereotypes and gender dynamics in the aviation industry.
 The term has been criticized for objectifying women and reinforcing outdated perceptions of female flight attendants as subservient or decorative.

 Conclusion